<,,,,,Four Centuries of Banking.jpg

 Sep 1.jpg

-*This is not quite true, as Martins was the first UK bank to look into using, and then to commission a COMPUTER for bank book keeping purposes.
-Martins was also the first bank to install a CASH MACHINE in the North of England.
+*This is not quite true, as Martins is the first UK bank to declare publicly that a COMPUTER is used for the purposes of regular daily bookkeeping across a network of its branches and Martins is also the first bank to install a CASH MACHINE which uses the principle of CARD and PIN as we know it today.